Notion hits $2 billion valuation in new raise – TechCrunch

 In November, COO Akshay Kothari told TechCrunch that the company was hoping not to raise outside funding again, “So far one of the things we’ve found is that we haven’t really been constrained by money.
 We’ve had opportunities to raise a lot more, but we’ve never felt like if we had more money we could grow faster.”

 What’s changed?
 Just the global economy.
-The firm told the Times that this new raise should put them in a more stable position and leave them with enough funding for “at least” ten years.
-That said, the startup’s team has expanded rapidly in recent months, growing 40 percent since November.
+The firm told the Times that this new raise should put them in a more stable position and leave them with enough funding for “at least” 10 years.
+That said, the startup’s team has expanded rapidly in recent months, growing 40% since November.
 Their user numbers appear to also be growing rapidly, with Kothari telling the Times that total users have “nearly quadrupled” from one million, a figure the company released in early 2019.

 Notion offers free and paid accounts, ranging from $5 to $25 billed monthly.